open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - API - Added easyrtc.getRoomApiField() convenience method to get a peers API fields.
+ - JS Client - Added easyrtc.getRoomApiField() convenience method to get a peers API fields.
  - Documentation - New install directions for Git users. (issue #29)

 Changes:

- - API - Better TURN detection for Firefox and Chrome
+ - JS Client - Better TURN detection for Firefox and Chrome
- - API - Enabled 'force new connection' flag in socket.io.
+ - JS Client - Enabled 'force new connection' flag in socket.io.
  - Documentation - Various updates (inc. issue #41)
  - Demos - Added disconnect button to Instant Messaging Rooms demo

 Fixes:

- - API - A couple type-o fixes in easyrtc.supportsDataChannels()
+ - JS Client - A couple type-o fixes in easyrtc.supportsDataChannels()
- - API - Fixed type-o in easyrtc.connect() causing bad reference to listener for signal failure.
+ - JS Client - Fixed type-o in easyrtc.connect() causing bad reference to listener for signal failure.
 See issue #32
- - API - Fixed reference to error code in easyrtc.connect()
+ - JS Client - Fixed reference to error code in easyrtc.connect()
- - API - Made data channel checks more strict (to cover lack of support on mobile)
+ - JS Client - Made data channel checks more strict (to cover lack of support on mobile)
- - API - Fixed missing parameter when handing candidates.
+ - JS Client - Fixed missing parameter when handing candidates.
- - API - Fixed bug in easyrtc.sendServerMessage when debug was enabled.
+ - JS Client - Fixed bug in easyrtc.sendServerMessage when debug was enabled.
  - Server - Allowing '+' symbol in client version string.
 This is allowed by http://semver.org
  - Server - Removed duplicate emit of room delta list when another client joins via explicit join room command. (issue #37)